mateusjoffily/OMR/README.txt

 (1) create a reference image: this is just the image of a blank form.
 (2) create a mask image: this is an image with dark blobs at the locations that should be filled in the form.
+(3) create a target image: this is a blank (white) image of the size of the reference image with black areas around the target zones in the reference image.
+This is used to help the realigment.
-(3) place the image of each filled form in the same folder (e.g. '.\example\subjects').
+(4) place the image of each filled form in the same folder (e.g. '.\example\subjects').

-The current version of OMR Toolbox was tested using Matlab R2007b in Win XP.
-Notice that Matlab Image Processing Toolbox is required.
+The current version of OMR Toolbox was tested using Matlab R2022b in Windows 10, and requires the Matlab Image Processing Toolbox.

 Good luck!